CSU Early Start Program

 Prepare for Success!

-This summer, in addition to a new “hybrid” English course, Chico State will offer both one- and three-unit online math and English courses so that whether you plan to attend CSU, Chico or any other CSU campus, you can complete Early Start from home!
+In summer 2014, Chico State offered a new hybrid “EPIC” English course, plus both one- and three-unit online math and English courses.
+Whether you plan to attend CSU, Chico or any other CSU campus, you can complete Early Start from home!
 One unit courses offer you an intensive learning experience and will fulfill the Early Start requirement.
 The three-unit math course allows you to complete a full semester of remedial coursework and progress to the next level of remediation in the fall.

 If you have a disability and require reasonable accommodations for completing ESP course(s) at CSU, Chico, contact the Accessibility Resource Center as soon as you register.